-SOC 574.
-Demographic Analysis.
-(4).
-Prerequisite, one course in statistics or permission of instructor.
-Research procedures in demographic research, including the computation of standard demographic stastics (life tables, birth and death rates, population projections, etc.) and interpretation of demographic trends.

-SOC 602.
+- SOC 602.
 Seminar in Perspectives in Sociology.
 (3-9).
 This course is a variable topic seminar.
 Possible topics will be theory construction, research and theoretical development as it occurs in various areas of sociology or current issues and problems within the profession.
-This course may be taken three times if the topic is different each of the three times.
+This course may be taken three times if the topic is different each of the three times. - SOC 610.

-SOC 610.
 Seminar in Social Psychology.
 (3).
 Prerequisite, SOC 310.
 Analysis of the major perspectives.
 Discussion of certain issues, problems, and trends.
-Emphasis will be placed on specific theoretical approaches in the field of social psychology: interaction theory, cognitive theory, reinforcement theory, field theory, social learning theory, etc.
+Emphasis will be placed on specific theoretical approaches in the field of social psychology: interaction theory, cognitive theory, reinforcement theory, field theory, social learning theory, etc. - SOC 612.

-SOC 612.
 Seminar in Social Communication.
 (3).
 An explorative, yet penetrating, overview of theories, substantive problems and methods in interpersonal and public communication.
-Emphasis is placed on processes of communication common to animal behavior, human interpersonal relations, mass communication, and machine behavior.
+Emphasis is placed on processes of communication common to animal behavior, human interpersonal relations, mass communication, and machine behavior. - SOC 620.

-SOC 620.
 Seminar in Comparative Social Institutions.
 (5).
 The course will discuss social transition from the stateless society of the prehistoric period to the contemporary, nation-states.
 It will illustrate the change from small isolated units of social interchange to the interdependent, and interrelated world-centered units of today.
-The course will conclude with an analysis of the recent trends toward universalism and the one-world concept.
+The course will conclude with an analysis of the recent trends toward universalism and the one-world concept. - SOC 622.

-SOC 623.
 Individual Studies.
 (Maximum 4).
 Qualified graduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 Two copies of a well-written paper must be filed with the instructor before credit is given.
-Does not satisfy 500 level requirement unless the student is in full-time residence at UNC during the quarter the course is taken.
+Does not satisfy 500 level requirement unless the student is in full-time residence at UNC during the quarter the course is taken. - SOC 645.

-SOC 645.
 Seminar in the Sociology of Mental Health and Illness.
 (3).
 A study of the history of mental health and illness in America.
 Following study of the history, the student will focus on what we mean by mental health and illness, current conceptions related to social psychiatry and the role of the social scientists.
-Problems related to the school system and disturbed children will be discussed at some length.
+Problems related to the school system and disturbed children will be discussed at some length. - SOC 650.

-SOC 650.
 Sociological Theory.
 (3).
 Prerequisite, SOC 452.
 The development of Sociological Theory from Comte to the present is analyzed with special emphasis on various European and American "schools."
-The principle aim is to acquaint the student systematically, with the concepts of sociological theory in order to orient him to various frames of reference for viewing human interaction.
+The principle aim is to acquaint the student systematically, with the concepts of sociological theory in order to orient him to various frames of reference for viewing human interaction. - SOC 660.

-SOC 660.
 Seminar in Advanced Social Research.
 (4).
-The course will include an examination of the scientific method, as it applies to sociology, advanced research designs and techniques used in sociological research, developing and testing of hypotheses, and basic statistical tools used in research.
+The course will include an examination of the scientific method, as it applies to sociology, advanced research designs and techniques used in sociological research, developing and testing of hypotheses, and basic statistical tools used in research. - SOC 661.

-SOC 661.
 Seminar in Social Statistics.
 (3).
 Prerequisite, SOC 461 or equivalent.
 This course will deal with select topics in social statistics.
-The topics discussed will vary according to individual needs and goals.
+The topics discussed will vary according to individual needs and goals. - SOC 680.

-SOC 680.
 Sociology Internship.
 (2).
 The course makes available to the M.A. candidate in sociology opportunities to assist, under supervision, in the teaching of Sociology 100.
-Experiences include meeting with a small section of the course two hours a week, preparing and proctoring written examinations, reviewing and clarifying material covered in prior lectures, and leading the section in discussions of current and topical matters.
+Experiences include meeting with a small section of the course two hours a week, preparing and proctoring written examinations, reviewing and clarifying material covered in prior lectures, and leading the section in discussions of current and topical matters. - SOC 699.

-SOC 699.
 Thesis.
 (Maximum 15).
 Required of Master of Arts candidates in sociology on recommendation of the major adviser.